CONTACT

 Stellate ganglion block (SGB) is a type of nerve block that involves injecting medication into the stellate ganglion, a cluster of nerves located in the neck.
-SGB is primarily used to treat sympathetically mediated pain conditions, which are characterized by abnormal activity of the sympathetic nervous system.
-SGB has also been used to treat conditions such as complex regional pain syndrome (CRPS) and post-traumatic stress disorder (PTSD).
+SGB is primarily used to treat sympathetically mediated pain conditions, characterized by abnormal sympathetic nervous system activity.
+SGB has also been used to treat complex regional pain syndrome (CRPS) and post-traumatic stress disorder (PTSD).

 The benefits of SGB include: